Skip to main content

 • Click the Create A Network button.

-This creates a virtual network with a random ID and a random name.
-We got "fervent_smathers" and d5e04297a16fa690 here. image
+Creates a virtual network with random ID and name.
+Here: "fervent_smathers" and d5e04297a16fa690. image

 • Click anywhere on the network to go to the details page for this network.